bugeyemonster/BAHoneyPot/README.md

 # bap - http Basic Authentication honeyPot
+# this code was take from https://github.com/bjeborn/basic-auth-pot and converted to python3

 ## About
 bap is a webservice honeypot that logs HTTP basic authentication credentials in a "parser friendly format"&trade;.